 While many people are happy to swipe through hundreds of potential suitors and go on plenty of dates, that’s not always the best fit for someone who has different values.
 That said, online dating can be a useful way to meet new people — especially as so many of us are socially distancing ourselves from others to avoid the global outbreak of COVID-19.

 Perhaps you’re interested in finding someone to share your life with, but you know how important your faith is to you and you want to make sure that you find someone who shares your values.
 You know that many people use online dating to find dates, but you’re looking for a life partner.
+If you want to impress someone, remember that your photo will always make the first impression.
+Make sure it is beautiful.
+See here filter apps that help you to make photo awesome.

 Here are some things to keep in mind when using online dating as a Catholic.